-MCTV offers a one of a kind, dynamic and exciting television production experience to students enrolled in the Communications Arts Technologies program at Montgomery College.
+MCTV offers a one of a kind, dynamic and exciting television production experience to students enrolled in the Media Arts Technologies program at Montgomery College.
 This paid production aide position will combine intensive television production training with real-life experience to provide a unique opportunity to those who are dedicated to furthering their media career goals.
 Studio, Electronic News Gathering, Electronic Field Production and other opportunities are available throughout each semester in a variety of crew positions, as well as editing and broadcast graphics opportunities.

 Just a few of the many shows and events our students have participated in: